dieterich-lab/circtools/docs/Detect.rst

 .. note:: ``--alignSJoverhangMin`` and ``--chimJunctionOverhangMin`` should use the same values to make the circRNA expression and linear gene expression level comparable.

 In a first step the paired-end data is mapped by using both mates.
 If the data is paired-end, an additional separate mate mapping is recommended (while not mandatory, this step will increase the sensitivity due to the the processing of small circular RNAs with only one chimeric junction point at each read mate).
 If the data is single-end, only this mapping step is required.
-In case of the Jakobi data however, paired-end sequencing data is available.
+In case of the `Jakobi et al. 2016 <https://www.sciencedirect.com/science/article/pii/S167202291630033X>`_ data however, paired-end sequencing data is available.

 .. warning:: Starting with version 2.6.0 of STAR, the chimeric output format changed.
 In order to be compliant with the circtools work flow the old output mode has to be selected via  ``--chimOutType Junctions SeparateSAMold``